CP1401/Practicals/prac_10/README.md

 When you have a list of subject codes, print them in **sorted** order and tell them how many subjects they have.
 Then, tell them if they are cool or not...
 In the lecture notes, we determine if a student is cool based on whether they do CP1401 :)

+Use a separate function to determine if a subject code is valid.
+Think about good function design.
+This will be a Boolean-returning function.

 ```
 Enter subject code: CP1404 is going to be good